I am a blogger from Southern Oklahoma who loves to write about quick and easy recipes.

 Place the canning lids in hot water while sterilizing your jars.
 This will make the rubber seal soft and more likely to seal well.

 Pour about 1 inch of water into the bottom of your canning pot and add about 1 teaspoon of vinegar to the water.
 The vinegar will keep your jars from staining.
 Bring this water to a boil just before your salsa is ready.

-Once the salsa is ready, pour into the sterilized jars, leaving approximately ½ inch of head space.
-Wipe rim of jar to remove any residue that could keep the jar from sealing.
-Place the canning lid on the jar, using the kitchen tongs and screw the ring down snugly.
+Once the salsa is ready, pour it into the sterilized jars, leaving approximately ½ inch of head space.
+Wipe the rim of the jar to remove any residue that could keep the jar from sealing.
+Place the canning lid on the jar, using the kitchen tongs, and screw the ring down snugly.
 Now place jars in the canning pot, which the water in the bottom should be boiling.

 Step 4: Seal the Jars

 Let this process for 15 minutes.
-At the end of the time, removed jars and place on something heat resistant.
+At the end of the time, remove the jars and place them on something heat-resistant.
 As soon as you take the jars out of the canning pot, tighten the rings on the jars.
 Be sure to use pot holders as the jars are very hot!

 It is best not to remove the rings until the jars have cooled down completely.
 Before removing the rings, push down gently in the center of the lid to be sure it has sealed.
 If it makes a “popping” sound, your jar is not sealed and should be refrigerated.

-Of course you can add more jalapeños for a hotter sauce or less for milder.
+Of course, you can add more jalapeños for a hotter sauce or less for a milder one.
 Picante sauce is one of the healthiest dips you can snack on.
 There is no sugar added in my recipe, whereas other recipes do call for sugar.
-This is very low calorie and low in cholesteral, as well.
+This is very low calorie and low in cholesterol, as well.